Karl Stefanovic

 Karl Stefanovic (Карл Стефановић; born 12 August 1974), also spelt Karl Stefanović, is an Australian television presenter and journalist for the Nine Network.

 Stefanovic is currently a co-host of the Nine Network's breakfast program Today and presents for 60 Minutes.

 Career

 Early life

-Stefanovic studied journalism at university, but after earning his degree could not secure a cadetship.
-At his father's suggestion, he auditioned for NIDA, but did not make the final cut despite making it through a few rounds of auditions.
+Stefanovic studied journalism at university, but after earning his degree, he could not secure a cadetship.
+At his father's suggestion, he auditioned for NIDA but did not make the final cut despite making it through a few rounds of auditions.
 Although he was encouraged to re-apply for the following year, he took up a job offer from WIN Television in Rockhampton instead.

 In 1994, he began working for WIN in Rockhampton and Cairns as a cadet reporter.

 In 1996, Stefanovic took up a position with TVNZ as a reporter for One Network News in New Zealand.
 In 1998, Stefanovic returned to Australia with a job reporting and presenting for Ten News in Brisbane, and also acted as a fill-in news presenter for Ron Wilson in Sydney.